jeyabalajis/aws-certified-sa-pro-notes/docs/network/route53.md

 > **DNSSEC validation only applies to public signed names in Amazon Route 53, and not to forwarded zones.**

+> Health check of private hosted zones can be done through Cloud Watch Metric and Cloud Watch Alarms.
+> Create a CW Metric and associate a CW alarm - then create a Route 53 Health check that checks the alarm itself.

+> Health check for databases: They need to either be connected to CloudWatch Alarms or talk through an HTTP enabled application as a proxy to checking the health of your RDS database, which sits inside a private endpoint.

-## Associate Route53 private hosted zone with a VPC in a different account
+### Associate Route53 private hosted zone with a VPC in a different account

+> If private hosted zone has to be shared with another account, VPC Peering must be in place, and perform associate-vpc-with-hosted-zone.

 1. Authorize the association between the private hosted zone in Account A and the VPC in Account B. **Perform this in Account A**